River Explorer Youth Camp – Chattahoochee River

 A summer camp adventure they’ll never forget!
 NOC invites kids ages 10-12 to experience the world of paddlesports in this multi-day introductory camp.

 Have a teen interested in camp?
 Try our Explorer Camp for Teens!

-Campers will explore the Chattahoochee River while having fun and learning the fundamentals of various river crafts like sit-on-top kayaks, stand-up paddleboards, whitewater rafts, Duckies (inflatable kayaks), and canoes on the scenic Chattahoochee River.
+Campers will explore this flat water section of the Chattahoochee River while having fun and learning the fundamentals of various river crafts like sit-on-top kayaks, stand-up paddleboards, whitewater rafts, Duckies (inflatable kayaks), and canoes on the scenic Chattahoochee River.
 Professionally trained NOC guides will fit campers with gear and personal flotation devices and teach them the proper techniques to enjoy and paddle the river.

 A great, five-day introduction to paddling that is ideal for beginner skill levels and young adventure enthusiasts that want to try out different boats, make new friends and get outside in nature.

 Participants will begin by getting outfitted with the latest in river gear before heading out onto the Chattahoochee River with NOC Guides.
 Paddlers will go to appropriate sections of the Chattahoochee River to have fun, practice, and learn river paddling skills and techniques.
 Campers will break for lunch and finish the day navigating different crafts and having fun!

 Camp runs Mondays through Fridays in the summer.
 Participants will check in at 9 AM and camp will end at 3 PM each day.